 You know that work uniforms enhance your business image, promote your business, and are a great benefit for employees.
 Now you want to choose the best uniform company.
 But how do you know which is the top uniform supplier?
 Should you go with the largest uniform company?
 Or would a smaller, local uniform vendor be better to meet your employee workwear needs?

 With UniFirst, you get the best of both worlds.
-We're a nationwide supplier with more than 225 locally operated service facilities throughout the U.S. and Canada.
+We're a nationwide supplier with 240 locally operated service facilities throughout the U.S. and Canada.
 That means we're close by and ready to handle all your uniforming needs.

 Here's a useful list of questions to consider when comparing uniform suppliers:

 Extra measures, such as counting the garments four times prior to each delivery or offering a scan-in system with on-demand reporting, help eliminate garment shortages.

 All of your work shirts should be individually pressed—at no additional charge—to give you that sharp, crisp look.